 Mara Phones is on a mission to provide users with an entire ecosystem of benefits, such as financial inclusion, digital transportation, digital education, digital healthcare, agricultural efficiencies, ecommerce access, and last-mile logistics, among others.

 To do so, the company is leveraging partnerships with software developers to include market-specific apps — such as those that allow farmers to sell their crops through their phones — in product bundles.
-For example, Mara Phones is currently working on an Uber-like transportation solution for motorcycles — one of the main forms of transportation in Africa.
+For example, Mara Phones is currently working on an Uber-like transportation solution for motorcycles — one of Africa’s main forms of transportation.